Justin-Insight/client-training/src/pages/animal-care-center-bg.md

 To edit content such as business name, phone number and hours:

 1. Navigate to Site Info > Business Info.
-2. Here you'll find options to edit business name, phone number, email adress, address, and hours.
+2. Here you'll find options to edit business name, phone number, email address, address, and hours.
 Make your desired change as needed and click Publish in the top right corner when you're ready to save and publish your change.

 ### Editing Pages